Onanie Master Kurosawa

 reportRecommended by iliasofsuburbia

 Whacking and wackos.
-Kakeru and Kiri are all about compulsive masturbation and wishing for an ordinary school life, but their daily routine gets interrupted by a new, weird acquaintance.
+Kakeru and Kiri are all about compulsive masturbation and wish for an ordinary school life, but their daily routine gets interrupted by a new, weird acquaintance.
 There will be bathrooms, problematic girls and lots of (t)issues.
 Onanie Master, involving bullying, is more psychological and serious, while Shounen-tachi is a mostly light-hearted and hilarious, although heartwarming, tale about friendship.
 Both are actually well-written and 'stick' to the reader despite their seemingly asinine premise.

 reportRecommended by RenaPsychoKiller